yofabronecoforo/C6ENWS/README.md

 - Zombie Defense

 ## Mod Compatibility
-ECFE was developed with the following mods enabled, and is thus known to be compatible with them:
+ENWS was developed with the following mods enabled, and is thus known to be compatible with them:
 - Better Civilization Icons
 - Better Coastal Cities and Water Tiles
 - Better Report Screen (UI)
 - Civilizations Expanded
 - CIVITAS City-States
 - Colorized Historic Moments
-- Community Quick User Interface (CQUI)
 - Enhanced Mod Manager
 - Extended Policy Cards
 - More Barbarian EXP